ices-tools-prod/WKREBUILD_toolset/README.md

 This will allow top start having a record of what version of the packages has been used.

 An example SOFTWARE.bib file is present as `bootstrap/_SOFTWARE.bib`, but links to the most recent version of the packages, rather than an individual one.
-Rename to `SOFTWARE.bib` correct name to use it in `taf.boot()`.

-When using the TAF package library, calls to `library(mse)` in the repository scripts should be substituted by a series of calls to the FLR packages following the dependency list
+When using the TAF package library, calls to `library(mse)` in the repository scripts should be substituted by a call to

 ```r
 taf.libraries()